asrhou/NATMI/README.md

 ```

-*Note: The format of expression matrix and metafile could be csv, tsv, txt, xls or xlsx file.
+*Note: Expression matrix and metafile are supported in csv, tsv, txt, xls or xlsx format.

 Predict ligand-receptor-mediated interactions in a mouse single-cell RNA-seq dataset using literature supported ligand-receptor pairs and four CPUs:
 ```bat